-Swirbul Library houses General Reference Services, Circulation/Reserve Reading, Periodicals, Microforms, Interlibrary and Document Delivery Services, Nonprint Media Services, a Multimedia Classroom, Special Collections, University Archives, the Curriculum Materials Center, and the University's main Information Commons, containing 63 computer workstations, ports for laptops, two computer classrooms, and a Customer Services Desk to assist users.
-Among the Libraries, notable special collections are: William Cobbett; William Hone; Americana; the Hugo and Florentina Leipniker Memorial Collection of William Blake; Cuala Press; expatriate literature of the 1920s and 1930s; materials on the origin and development of the English novel; Spanish Civil War Papers; the Siegfried Muller Memorial Collection of Gerhart Hauptmann; and the Robert R. McMillan Collections of the Panama Canal and Political and Presidential Memorabilia.
-The Aimee Ornstein Memorial Library, which is the result of an endowment established by the Ornstein family, represents an outstanding collection in the areas of banking, money management, and finance.
+Swirbul Library serves as the main library, with particular strengths in the humanities, social sciences, and professional studies.
+Swirbul Library houses General Reference Services, Circulation/Reserve Reading, Periodicals, Microforms, Interlibrary Loan and Document Delivery Services, Nonprint Media Services, a Multimedia Classroom, Special Collections, University Archives, a Curriculum Materials Center, two Computer Laboratories, and the Information Commons.
+Among the notable special collections are William Blake; William Cobbett; William Hone; Americana; Cuala Press; expatriate literature of the 1920s and 1930s; materials on the origin and development of the English novel; Spanish Civil War Papers; the Siegfried Muller Memorial Collection of Gerhart Hauptmann; and the Robert R. McMillan Collection of Political and Presidential Memorabilia.
+The Aimee Ornstein Memorial Library represents an outstanding collection in the areas of banking, money management, and finance.
 The Library is also a selective depository for official publications of the United States and New York State.
+The Adelphi Library Catalog Online (ALICAT) provides computerized access to the Libraries' holdings.
+For more information, visit the Libraries' Web site http://libraries.adelphi.edu/.

 The Science Library, located in the Science Building, contains collections in the areas of physics, chemistry, and biology.
-Increasingly, the Science Library is becoming a modern, computerized science information center, providing access to electronic resources and document delivery/current awareness research services.
-Basic collections are maintained in the libraries at both the Manhattan and Huntington Centers in support of the academic programs offered on those campuses.
+Collections are maintained in the libraries at both the Manhattan and Hauppauge Centers in support of the academic programs offered on those campuses.